karol-dubas/MultithreadingCSharp/async_notes.md

 # async void

-- `await` can be used only on `Task`, because it's a wrapper and pointer to asynchronous operation
+- `await` can be used only on `Task`, because it's a wrapper and a pointer to asynchronous operation
-- it's fire and forget, once it's started operation can't be managed
+- It's fire and forget, once it's started operation can't be managed

 ```cs
 Console.WriteLine("Before");